nouc23/nodemcu-door-notifier/readme.md

 # Door notifier

-lua script for node-mcu whitch send http request to sms service.
+lua script for node-mcu which sends http request to sms service.